AlexanderAlcazar/PhysicsRayTracer/README.md

 3. Submit a pull request with a detailed description.

 Feel free to submit issues or feature requests to enhance this project.

 ---
+## Acknowledgments

+- Special thanks to the group of students who contributed their time and expertise.
+- Project was completed as part of the Physics R133 course curriculum.

+---